Azure/Azure-Sentinel/Solutions/Commvault Cloud/README.md

 - **Commvault_Token_Cycle_App:** An Azure Active Directory App Registration used for authorized KeyVault access.
 ### Sentinel Analytic Rules
 Each of these Analytic Rules run on a continuous basis and are querying for the manually triggered Sentinel incident.
 Once it discovers a specific incident, a new incident is created that triggers the corresponding Automation Rule.
-- **IDP Compromised:** The Sentinel Analytic Rule that continuously searches for a manually created Sentinel Incident pertaining to a compromised Commvault/Metallic IDP.
+- **IDP Compromised:** The Sentinel Analytic Rule that continuously searches for a manually created Sentinel Incident pertaining to a compromised Commvault IDP.
-- **User Compromised:** The Sentinel Analytic Rule that continuously searches for a manually created Sentinel Incident pertaining to a compromised Commvault/Metallic user.
+- **User Compromised:** The Sentinel Analytic Rule that continuously searches for a manually created Sentinel Incident pertaining to a compromised Commvault user.
-- **Data Aging:** The Sentinel Analytic Rule that continuously searches for a manually created Sentinel Incident pertaining to a request to disable data aging on a specific Commvault/Metallic client.
+- **Data Aging:** The Sentinel Analytic Rule that continuously searches for a manually created Sentinel Incident pertaining to a request to disable data aging on a specific Commvault client.

 ## Installation
 ### Create the Runbooks